-In the past, management used to hyper-focus on ratings and measurement.
+In the past, performance management used to hyper-focus on ratings and measurement.
 Efficiency and output were key to organizational success, and it was a manager’s job to evaluate, reward, and punish.

 But these traditional approaches to performance management are no longer effective.
 MIT Sloan Research recently concluded that performance management now means cultivating new capabilities (i.e. skills and innovation), not just improving existing efficiencies.